ColDog/etcd-aws-cluster/README.md

 - `ETCD_PEER_CERT_FILE`: This is passed through from the input configuration.
 - `ETCD_PEER_KEY_FILE`: : This is passed through from the input configuration.
 - `ETCD_PEER_CLIENT_CERT_AUTH`: This is passed through from the input configuration.

+## Terraform

+A terraform module is included at `aws`.
+It depends on the [pki](https://github.com/coldog/pki) project for signing certificates.